szabgab/dancer-spa-book-source/manuscript/echo-spa.md

 Then we use the `$.post()` function of jQuery to send a POST-request to the server.
 The first parameter of this function is the URL where we send the request.
 In our case it is `/api/echo`.

 The second parameter is a JavaScript object.
-Something that looks very similar to a Perl HASH. (except that instead of fat arrow `=>` we use the colon `:` to separate key and value.
+Something that looks very similar to a Perl hash. (except that instead of fat arrow `=>` we use the colon `:` to separate key and value.
 The key is `txt`, the value is what was typed in the input element.

 ```
 {